 Shrimp and grits has been a South Carolina specialty for generations.
-From flavorful shrimp gathered from the salt creeks of the Lowcountry to fresh corn harvested throughout the state, this perfect marriage has grown from a Lowcountry delicacy to one of South Carolina's most iconic dishes.
+From succulent shrimp sourced from coastal tidal creeks to fresh corn harvested from farms across the state, this perfect Lowcountry marriage of ingredients has grown beyond its status of traditional sea-to-table fare into one of South Carolina's most iconic dishes.

 Shrimp and Grits with Chef Frank Lee

-Chef Lee has had a major influence on the culinary scene in South Carolina, starting in Charleston.
-Several of the chefs he has worked with and mentored over the years have gone on to run their own kitchens, from Charleston to Columbia to Greenville.
+He also had a notable influence on the culinary scene in South Carolina, especially in Charleston.
+Dozens of the chefs he has worked with and mentored over the years have gone on to successfully helm their own kitchens, from Charleston to Columbia (where Lee got his start) to Greenville as well as places in-between and beyond.

-Chef Lee has also had a major influence on the menu at one of South Carolina's most iconic restaurants, Slightly North of Broad, or "SNOB," as the locals like to refer to it.
-Slightly North of Broad is part of Hall Management Group, which is an array of restaurants dedicated to sharing unique culinary experiences and Southern culture.
+Chef Lee's culinary concepts continue to be reflected in the menu at the acclaimed restaurant he co-founded in 1993, Slightly North of Broad, or "SNOB," as locals refer to it.
+Slightly North of Broad is part of Hall Management Group, which represents some of Charleston's finest restaurants dedicated to sharing unique culinary experiences and Southern culture.

-Chef Lee has always placed a large emphasis on local ingredients - from fresh produce to meat and seafood.
-This, paired with his French techniques learned while traveling and dining throughout Europe, has helped form Slightly North of Broad's famous shrimp and grits dish, the most popular item on an already mouthwatering menu.
+Chef Lee has always placed an emphasis on local ingredients - from fresh produce to meat and seafood.
+This aesthetic, paired with the French techniques he learned while traveling and dining throughout Europe, resulted in Slightly North of Broad's famous shrimp and grits dish - the most popular item on an all-around mouthwatering menu.

 Shrimp and Grits Recipe